 So, you may ask, “OK, where else should I go in Mexico?”
 The answer largely depends on what you like to do.

-Each year, more land in the USA is restricted for off highway use.
-Misguided policies driven by feelings rather than facts or reality have led to closures of many popular US-based off highway trails.
+Each year, more land in the USA is restricted for off-highway use.
+Unfortunately, misguided policies driven by feelings rather than facts or reality have led to the closures of many popular US-based off-highway trails.

 Fortunately, Baja California has many thousands of square miles of off-highway trails and places to roam.
-Whether one is a casual explorer or a die hard rock crawler, the entire length of Baja, both north and south, is your playground.
+So whether one is a casual explorer or a die-hard rock crawler, the entire length of Baja, both north and south, is your playground.

 Some favorite destinations for off-road travel include San Felipe, San Quentin (Old Mill), El Rosario (Mama Espinoza’s), Cataviña, Camalu, San Ignacio, or any of the dozens of destinations that off-roaders call heaven.

-If your idea of Off Road is hiking or mountain biking, “Parque Nacional Constitucion de 1857” due east of Ensenada is a wonderful destination.
-A little further south “Parque Nacional Sierra de San Pedro Martir” offers stunning landscapes and spectacular vistas.
+If your idea of Off-Road is hiking or mountain biking, “Parque Nacional Constitucion de 1857” due east of Ensenada is a wonderful destination.
+Further south, “Parque Nacional Sierra de San Pedro Martir” offers stunning landscapes and spectacular vistas.

 Regardless of how you adventure, Baja is safe, fun, pristine, and open.

-Flexible, strong, and affordable A++ Rated Mexican car insurance for domestic Mexico travel.
+Flexible, strong, and affordable A++ Rated Mexican car insurance by Mexican Insurance Store.com for domestic Mexico travel.

 Start your amazing adventure right!
 Quote, buy & print from anywhere in the world.
-Just like you want a reliable vehicle to take you on your Mexico road trip, you want reliable Mexican car insurance from Mexican Insurance Store because you never know when you may need it, and U.S. and Canadian car insurance is invalid in Mexico.
+Because you want a reliable vehicle to take you on your Mexico road trip, you want reliable Mexican car insurance from Mexican Insurance Store.com because you never know when you may need it.
+U.S. and Canadian car insurance is invalid in Mexico.
 We email your certificate along with important details about your coverage.

 Visit New Spain’s Colonial Cities

-Many people based out in the western United States think places dating back to the 1800s is old.
-In Mexico, many cities date to the early 1600s and even earlier.
-This is due to Spain colonizing Mexico.
-Visiting one of these wonderfully preserved colonial cities is like taking a visit to Spain.
+Many people based out in the western United States think places dating back to the 1800s are old.
+However, in Mexico, many cities date to the early 1600s and even earlier.
+These older buildings are due to Spain colonizing Mexico.
+Therefore, visiting one of these wonderfully preserved colonial cities is like taking a visit to Spain.

 Founded in 1559, the city of Guanajuato was New Spain’s second most important city.
 Today, it is notable for its beauty, history, universities, culture, and Don Quixote.
 Though Miguel Cervantes never crossed the Atlantic to the new world, he would have felt right at home in Guanajuato.
 Guanajuato is often and accurately compared to the city of Toledo in Spain.
 Cervantes is widely celebrated in Guanajuato.
 There is even a three-week Festival Internacional Cervantino celebrated throughout most of October.
 Guanajuato is also Mexico’s most acclaimed artist, Diego Rivera’s birthplace.